jenkinsci/helm-charts/charts/jenkins/README.md

   namespace: jenkins
 ```

-3. Create [ClusterRole](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#role-and-clusterrole) that has `pod/exec` permission, which is needed to run restore job using the following manifest:
+3. Create a [ClusterRole](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#role-and-clusterrole) that has `pod/exec` permission, which is needed to run restore job, using the following manifest:

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1